aaronpk/live-chat-overlay/README.md

 Find that extension here: https://github.com/steveseguin/social_stream

+### VDO.Ninja

+This particular Browser extension is maintained and supported to help provide VDO.Ninja users a powerful chat tool option for OBS.
+VDO.Ninja makes it easy to invite remote guests into OBS, VMix, or other production mixing software.
+Check out VDO.Ninja at https://vdo.ninja ; it's 100% free and open-source.

 ## Support

 If you need support or have a bug to report, please feel free to join me at https://discord.vdo.ninja.